sachio222/chatty-checky-prompty/README.md

 The model can try to have Chatty either match the user input (use characterMatching) or match the concept that is trying to be produced (use conceptMatching).

+Disclaimer: this code is sloppy, I just wanted to release it quickly.